<img loading="lazy" alt="Post List Summary Featured Image" src="https://3280432.fs1.hubspotusercontent-na1.net/hubfs/3280432/Photo-109.jpg">

 Conclusion: RGAA Compliance Isn’t Optional—But It Can Be Manageable

 RGAA enforcement is already active.
+For organizations subject to RGAA France requirements, proactive preparation is the clearest path to avoiding penalties.
 By auditing early, prioritizing fixes, and publishing your Déclaration d’accessibilité, you can avoid fines and demonstrate your commitment to inclusion in one of the world’s most digitally regulated markets.

 Ready to take action?
 UsableNet offers a range of educational tools and support materials to help businesses prepare for the upcoming EAA deadline.